 According to a study by the Society for Human Resource Management, around 87% of businesses conduct reference checks during the pre-employment stage of the employment cycle.

-In 2022, however, the stakes are much higher when it comes to employing top talent.
-With the hiring market saturated to an unprecedented point, the importance of reference checks can seem relatively low.
+In 2023, however, the stakes are much higher when it comes to employing top talent.
+While the hiring market isn’t nearly as saturated as it has been in years past, there is still a sense of urgency.
 Your business needs to be fully staffed — fast.

 Unfortunately, failure to vet candidates can lead to inefficient teams, poor job performance, and be detrimental overall to your organization.
 Depending on the role, a single bad hiring decision can cost at least $15,000 and only increases with seniority.

 To build the best team possible at your business, Hireology strongly recommends conducting reference checks prior to employment.
 This process allows your hiring managers to get a well-rounded view of the candidate by soliciting insights from former supervisors and colleagues.

 When it comes to reference checks, be sure to ask pointed, open-ended questions for references to fill in the blanks for you.
 We know that it can be difficult to read between the lines, so we crafted this list of questions to ask references designed to assist your hiring managers in building the best team.

 References can only tell you so much.
 Learn more about your candidates with this interview guide!